Why an Industrial Decision OS

 Running isolated improvement projects

-Industrial systems didn't become complicated.
+Industrial systems didn't just become complicated.

-They became non-linear.
+They became decision-dense and non-linear.

 Hundreds of data streams